-Tips on How to Bake Chicken
+Tips on How to Roast Chicken

 - Shahla from the fabulous blog, My Berkeley Kitchen, and my friend Ragini, both advocate for crisping the skin on high heat in a pan before putting it in the oven.